 - OB is a field of study - It studies individuals, groups and structures - It applies the knowledge to improve organizational effectiveness.
-Therefore Organization Behavior is concerned with two aspects:- - How people behave in an organization? - How their behavior does affect their performance?
+There fore Organization Behaviour is concerned with two aspects:- - How people behave in an organization? - How their behaviour does affect their performance?

-"Organizational Behavior is the study and application of knowledge about how people act within the organization".
+-Organizational Behaviour is the study and application of knowledge about how people act with in the organization.
 Definition - Keith Davis